Workplace hygiene is so important. It’s amazing how much a messy workplace can affect your productivity.

 Whether you choose to create a workspace at home or in the office, dust particles are abrasive and can accumulate rapidly.
 This makes floors slippery and cause equipment to malfunction.

 Dust can also affect the quality of products produced within your facility.
-Dust control starts with a good cleaning plan that includes vacuuming and damping mopping floors at least twice a day.
+Dust control starts with a good cleaning plan that includes vacuuming and damping and mopping floors at least twice a day.

 Use high-efficiency vacuum cleaners equipped with HEPA filters that trap particles down to one micron in size.
 A clean workplace also means eliminating unnecessary clutter, such as stacks of paper or empty boxes that collect dust.